TheWorldAvatar/viz/doc/config.md

   - `help`: REQUIRED.
 Displays help page if enabled
   - `registry`: REQUIRED.
 Displays the registry page if enabled
 - `links`: optional configuration for adding or updating redirect links on the landing page.
 This configuration can overwrite the defaults for the map, dashboard, and help modules.
 It requires an `ARRAY` of the following JSON format:
   - `url`: REQUIRED.
 The url is either targeted at either an external or internal link.
-For internal link usage, please input `map`, `dashboard`, `help`, and `registry` accordingly.
+For internal link usage, please input `map`, `dashboard`, `help`, `registry`, and `registry-submission` accordingly.
   - `title`: REQUIRED.
 Thumbnail title on the navigation bar.
 Optional for only internal links, which defaults to the default if not set.
   - `caption`: REQUIRED.
 Thumbnail caption on the navigation bar.
 Optional for only internal links, which defaults to the default if not set.
   - `icon`: REQUIRED.
 The displayed icon on the navigation bar.
 This uses an icon from the `Material Icon` pack, often in the format `multi_word_name`.
 Optional for only internal links, which defaults to the default if not set.